DNA evidence in the O. J. Simpson murder trial: Contamination allegations

-Bundy crime scene
+Brown-Simpson crime scene

-A total of nine blood stains were collected from the Bundy crime scene.
-The defense only contested the incriminating five blood drops that matched Simpson - items 48–52.
+A total of nine blood stains were collected from the crime scene.
+The defense only contested the incriminating five blood drops that matched Simpson – items 48–52.
 Gerdes testified that those stains are all contaminates.
 He then admitted there was no direct evidence of contamination for any of those evidences samples except for item 52.
 Coincidentally, item 52 had the lowest probability of error with the chances being only 1-in-9.7 billion.
 Gerdes claimed that Yamauchi "handled" Simpson's reference vial prior to testing that evidence sample but admitted afterwards that he actually handled a sterile control swatch first after the reference vial and that tested negative for contamination but he claimed it was a "false negative".
 Gerdes then admitted that if the evidence sample contained the "real killer(s)" blood and was contaminated with Simpson's blood the result should be a mixture of both blood types but claimed that 100% of the real killers blood had "vanished" from the evidence samples after being stored in the evidence van without being refrigerated.
-He then admitted that the Serology results that Matheson provided, which don't rely on DNA, proved it wasn't a contaminate because they also matched Simpson and only showed a single persons blood was present.
+He then admitted that the serology results that Matheson provided, which don't rely on DNA, proved it wasn't a contaminate because they also matched Simpson and only showed a single persons blood was present.

-Bundy back gate
+Brown-Simpson back gate

 A total of three DNA evidence samples were collected from the Bundy back gate.
 Two were collected on June 13, 1994, while the third was collected on July 3, 1994.
 Gerdes claimed that the two collected on June 13 were contaminates.
 He admitted there was no direct evidence that cross-contamination had occurred from the reference vials to the evidence samples and conceded that the serology results matched the DNA results, proving they weren't contaminates.
 He admitted that the sample collected on July 3 could not be a contaminate as well because the volume of DNA was too high but the defense claimed that sample was planted by the police.